ykirpichev/cvnd-image-captioning/README.md

 mkdir data
 ```

-2. place the jupyter notebook `build_vocab.ipynb`  in this repo at location `cocoapi/build_vocab.ipynb`, and run all files
+2. place the jupyter notebook `build_vocab.ipynb`  in this repo at location `cocoapi/build_vocab.ipynb`, and run all cells

      * this will generate a file `data/vocab.pkl` that we'll use soon for processing captions.